A Pediatric Academic Medical Center

 Associate Chief of the Division of Pediatric Surgery and Associate Director of the Pediatric Surgery Fellowship Program, Interim Chief for the Division of General Pediatric Surgery

-Chair, Department of Anesthesiology Critical Care Medicine (CHLA); Professor of Pediatrics and Anesthesiology (USC)
+Chair, Department of Anesthesiology Critical Care Medicine (CHLA); Professor of Clinical Pediatrics (USC)

 Children's Hospital Los Angeles (CHLA) is one of the only hospitals in Los Angeles and its surrounding region that is entirely focused on the care and treatment of children.